echeran/icu/icu4c/source/data/cldr-icu-readme.txt

 # 13b.
 Run the tests using the Maven build

 cd $ICU4J_ROOT/maven-build
-maven verify 2>&1 | tee $NOTES/icu4j-newData-mavenVerify.txt
+mvn verify 2>&1 | tee $NOTES/icu4j-newData-mavenVerify.txt

 # 14. Investigate test case failures; fix test cases and repeat from step 12,
 # or fix CLDR data and repeat from step 4, as appropriate, until there are no